Hubert Dannreuther: Early life

 Hubert Dannreuther was born the son of the German pianist Edward Dannreuther and Chariclea Anthea Euterpe (Ionides) Dannreuther (1844–1923).
 He was a godson of Richard Wagner.
 His eldest brother Tristan Dannreuther (1872–1963) also served as an officer in the Royal Navy, and was an Assistant Director of Naval Intelligence after WWI.

 He joined HMS Britannia as a naval cadet in 1895.
 After being made chief naval cadet in 1896 he was sent to the Australia station as a midshipsman on board HMS Flora.
 In Australia he served on HMS Orlando and HMS Royal Arthur, and was promoted to sub-lieutenant on 15 October 1900.
 He served on HMS Doris in the Channel Fleet from late Spring 1902, and was promoted to lieutenant on 15 October 1902.
+In February 1903 he transferred to the battleship HMS Mars, also serving in the Channel Fleet.
 He was from 1911 to 1912 gunnery officer on board HMS Exmouth in the Mediterranean Fleet.

 First World War

 During the First World War he served as gunnery officer of HMS Invincible during the Battle of Heligoland Bight and the Battle of the Falkland Islands.
 For this he was mentioned in dispatches and promoted to commander.

 At the Battle of Jutland on 31 May 1916, HMS Invincible was the flagship of the 3rd Battlecruiser Squadron.
 She was hit in her "Q" turret by a salvo from SMS Derfflinger, which blew the roof off the turret over the side.
 It was either this shell hit which caused a flash down the magazine or a second shell in the same salvo that penetrated the armour and exploded in the magazine, causing a massive explosion.
 The ship broke in two and sank with the loss of all but six of her crew of 1,021.
 Dannreuther was amongst those few rescued.
 After 20 minutes in the freezing waters of the North Sea, Dannreuther was rescued by the destroyer HMS Badger.

 For his service at Jutland he was mentioned in dispatches and awarded the DSO and the Russian Order of St. Anna, 3rd Class, with Swords.
 Upon his return to Britain he was awarded the privilege of an audience at Buckingham Palace with King George V and Queen Mary.

 From 1916 to 1918 Dannreuther served as commander on HMS Renown.
 In 1917 he was awarded the French Croix de Guerre with palms.